yoann-dev/rtlwifi_new/README.md

 You will need to install "make", "gcc", "kernel headers", "kernel build essentials", and "git".

-If you are running Ubuntu, then
+If you are running Debian, then

 ```
-sudo apt install linux-headers-generic build-essential git
+sudo apt install apt install linux-headers-$(uname -r) build-essential git
 ```

 To build and install kernel, use the following script :